Srossmanreich/actvrcrd.ly/README.md

 	* Many-to-many (with has_and_belongs_to_many)
 	* Polymorphic tables

-The product includes basic css and forms and a unique identifier for your output
+The product includes basic css and forms and a unique identifier for your output as well as a unique short url

 ##Planned updates: